 Images and videos have become more popular over the years and are now integral parts of SEO.
 Just as the saying goes: “an image can say a 1000 words,” images are needed to show some concepts.

-Many Google search users check the image tab on search results and end up visiting websites through their images.
+Many Google search users check the image tab on search results and visit websites through their images.

-Having your images appear at the top of Google Images results could be a big boost for your SEO efforts.
+Having your images appear at the top of Google Images results could boost your SEO efforts.
 But how do you go about it?

 In this post, I’ll show you 11 steps to optimize your images to rank on Google.

 If you want your image to rank on Google image search, the first rule is to have a quality image on your page.
 A quality image will ensure that users can see what’s on your image and get value for it.

 Your image should, first of all, be to please your visitors rather than Google.